ahmedalazazy/dnsblockbuster/README.md

 addn-hosts=/etc/dnsmasq-blocked-hosts.conf
 ```

+Reload or restart the DNS server.

 ### Whitelist and personal blacklist

-If you need to whitelist domains create a file called `whitelist.txt` and add each domain on a single line without any whitespace between, like this:
+If you need to whitelist some domains, create a file called `whitelist.txt` and add each domain on a single line without any whitespace between, like this:

 ```
-foo.bar
-bar.zoo
+example.org
+example.com
 ```

 DNSBlockBuster will automatically remove the whitelisted entries.

-Also if you want to add some domains that isn't already located in any of the host files that gets downloaded, create a file called `blacklist.txt` and add the domains to that.
+If you want to add some domains to the block list that isn't already located in any of the online host files that gets downloaded, create a file called `blacklist.txt` and add the domains to that like in the whitelist.

 ## Trouble shooting the block lists